oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 # Oracle Key Vault (OKV)

 ## Introduction
 This workshop introduces the various features and functionality of Oracle Key Vault (OKV).
-It gives the user an opportunity to learn how to configure this appliance to manage keys.
+It gives the user an opportunity to learn how to configure an encrypted database for online key managemrnt with Oracle Key Vault.

 *Estimated Lab Time:* 60 minutes

-*Version tested in this lab:* Oracle OKV 21.9 and DBEE 19.23
+*Version tested in this lab:* Oracle OKV 21.10 and DBEE 19.25

 ### Video Preview
 Watch a preview of "*LiveLabs - Oracle Key Vault*" [](youtube:4VR1bbDpUIA)